 If you own a condominium, cottage, cabin, lake or beach home, ski lodge, or similar property that you rent for an “average” rental period of seven days or less for the year, you have a property with unique tax attributes.

 Seven days example.
 Say you have a beach home and you rent it 15 times during the year, for a total of 85 days.
-Your average rental is 5.7 days.
-That’s an average of seven days or less for the year.
+What is your average rental.
+Is it an average of seven days?

-The right type of beach home or vacation cottage can produce great tax results when the average rental period is seven days or less.
-But it’s tricky because when the average rental period is seven days or less, the property is not a rental property as defined by the tax code.
-Instead, the property is a commercial hotel type property that you report on Schedule C of your tax return if you provide services in connection with the rentals, or a weird in-limbo property that you report on Schedule E when you don’t provide services.
+The right type of beach home or vacation cottage can produce great tax results when the average rental period is within our seven days example.
+But it’s tricky because when the average rental period is within our seven days example, the property is not a rental property as defined by the tax code.
+Instead, the property is a commercial hotel type property that you report on Schedule C of your tax return.

-If you have a profit on the rental you likely will qualify for the 20% deduction, depending on your filing strategy.
+However, If you have a profit on the rental you likely will qualify for the 20% deduction, depending on your tax filing strategy.

 We're Here to Help